Meet the Team

 Steven is primarily tasked at conducting avifaunal surveys, guiding of visitors, and assisting with environmental awareness and education at the Ingula Nature Reserve.
 Steven is well qualified, holding various certificates such as a Tourist Guide Certificate from Unisa and a Community Based Natural Resource Management Certificate from the Southern African Wildlife College.
 Steven is passionate about bird watching.

-Programme Interns
+Programme Intern

 Valery Phakoago